gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 Then click **Save changes and create proposal**.
-As a result, a Multi proposal will be created and you will be redirected to the event page **Dao**.
+As a result, a Multi proposal will be created, and you will be redirected to the DAO events.

 ![](../../images/gosh_web_memeber_change_karma_02_event.jpg)